jvpoulos/diabetes_pred/README.md

 	- Further preprocesses the datasets by applying feature selection techniques and visualizes the extent of sparsity in the training set.

 - `train.py`
-	- Trains deep learning models, supporting Tab Transformer and FT Transformer.
-Grid searches for the best model hyperparaters on the validation set and saves the best model.
+	- Trains transformer model, supporting Tab Transformer and FT Transformer.

+- `attention.py`
+	- Extracts and plots attention maps from the last layer of the trained and validated transformer model.

 - `test.py`
 	- Loads the validated model from `train.py` and evaluates it on a test dataset.